-One of my most memorable Christmas gifts was an apple, an orange, and a crisp two-dollar bill.
-I’m not sure why, but when my great-grandpa handed us fruit, I carried it to the car, tucked my cold feet on the
+I still remember getting an apple, an orange, and a crisp two-dollar bill one Christmas.
+When my great-grandfather handed us each a piece of fruit, I carried it to the car, tucked my cold feet on the heater, and compared

 “Do you need this?”
 I ask, holding up the ballerina music box. “…And this?”
 I hold up a handful of seashells and a crushed sand dollar in a plastic baggie.
 Julie shakes her head.
 I quickly sort things into piles,